 Accommodated Testing Program Hours

-Students and instructors who have class after 5pm and wish to use proctoring services through the Accommodated Testing Program are asked to work out an agreeable time for the student to take their exam.
-Do not hesitate to contact the DRC with any questions or concerns related to the Accommodated Testing Program’s Hours at 845-257-3020.
+The Accommodated Testing Program schedules exams between the hours of 8:30 – 5 with the exception of Finals Week.
+Students and instructors who have class after 5pm and wish to use proctoring services through the Accommodated Testing Program are asked to work out an agreeable time for the student to take their exam during our testing hours.